Nitesh-kr30/Medical-Information-Retrieval-System/README.md

 Nitesh Kumar chaurasia -> Symptom matching using query expansion via Synonyms((included in Final_file.ipynb) ) + Data pre-processing

-Shubham kumar chaoudhary -> PowerPoint creating & presentation + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb)
+Shubham kumar chaoudhary -> PowerPoint creating & presentation + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb) + Symptom fetching via matching

 Mohit singh tanwar -> EDA + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb) + Report generation and respective documentation
 Feel free to contact any of us in case of any problem faced.